-Utilization review jobs are all the rage in the non-clinical world, and for good reason.
+Utilization review jobs are popular in the non-clinical world (though they’re not your only option these days!).
 The utilization management field allows you to leverage your education, experience, and licensure as a rehab professional—without dealing with the physical and emotional burdens of direct patient care.
-If you’re an OT, PT, or SLP professional looking for a fulfilling career path that doesn’t involve direct patient care, utilization review might just be the right choice for you!
+If you’re an OT, PT, or SLP professional looking for a career path that doesn’t involve direct patient care, utilization review might just be the right choice for you!

 This post may contain affiliate links or codes.
 This won’t increase your cost, but it helps keep TNCPT alive, and free of annoying ads!
 Thank you for your support. 🙂